Azure-Samples/app-service-msi-servicebus-dotnet/README.md

 1. Azure.Identity - makes it easy to fetch access tokens for Service-to-Azure-Service authentication scenarios.
 2. Azure.Messaging.ServiceBus - contains methods for interacting with Service Bus.

 The relevant code is in WebAppServiceBus/WebAppServiceBus/Controllers/HomeController.cs file.
-In the constructor for HomeController, a ServiceBusClient instance is created using the DefaultAzureCredential.
-A ServiceBusProcessor is started to start receiving messages from our queue.
+In the constructor for HomeController, a `ServiceBusClient` instance is created using the `DefaultAzureCredential`. `DefaultAzureCredential` will use different methods to authenticate to Azure AD based on the environment to get an access token.
+A `ServiceBusProcessor` is started to start receiving messages from our queue.
 When the **Send** method is invoked, a message is sent to the queue.
 When the **Receive** method is invoked, a summary of the messages that have been received is displayed on the web page.

 ## Step 4: Update the Service Bus Namespace and Service Bus Queue names
 In the Web.config file, change the Service Bus Namespace and Queue to the ones you just created.
 Replace **ServiceBusNamespace** with the name of your Service Bus Namespace and **ServiceBusQueue** with the name of your Service Bus Queue.

 ## Step 5: Run the application on your local development machine
-When running your sample, the previously-configured ServiceBusClient will use the DefaultAzureCredential, which uses the developer's security context to get a token to authenticate to Service Bus.
+When running your sample, the previously-configured `ServiceBusClient` will use the `DefaultAzureCredential`, which uses the developer's security context to get a token to authenticate to Service Bus.
 This removes the need to create a Service Bus shared access key and share it with the development team.
 It also prevents credentials from being checked in to source code.
-For local development, the DefaultAzureCredential will use **Visual Studio**, **Azure CLI**, or **Active Directory Integrated Authentication** to authenticate to Azure AD to get a token.
 That token will be used to both send and receive data from your Service Bus Queue.

 Visual Studio authentication will work if the following conditions are met:
  1. You have installed [Visual Studio 2017 v15.6](https://blogs.msdn.microsoft.com/visualstudio/2017/12/07/visual-studio-2017-version-15-6-preview/) or later.